Apple has finally pulled the macOS Big Sur 11.3 update from beta testing and it’s now available to download if you own a compatible Mac.

-With the macOS Big Sur 11.3 update now confirmed, we want to take you through everything there is to know about the next big update for macOS Big Sur and Mac.
+With that in mind, we want to take you through everything there you need to know about the macOS Big Sur 11.3 update and its release.

-- macOS Big Sur 11.3 Beta
+- macOS Big Sur 11.3 Performance

-- macOS Big Sur 11.3 Beta Problems
+- macOS Big Sur 11.3 Problems

 - macOS Big Sur 11.3: What’s New